dracupid/nobone/readme.md

 The philosophy behind NoBone is providing possibilities rather than telling developers what they should do.
 All the default behaviors are just examples of how to use NoBone.
 All the APIs should dance together happily.
-So other than js, the idea should be ported to any other language easily.
+So other than javascript, the idea should be ported to any other language easily.

 [![NPM version](https://badge.fury.io/js/nobone.svg)](http://badge.fury.io/js/nobone) [![Build Status](https://travis-ci.org/ysmood/nobone.svg)](https://travis-ci.org/ysmood/nobone) [![Build status](https://ci.appveyor.com/api/projects/status/5puu5bouyhrmcymj)](https://ci.appveyor.com/project/ysmood/nobone-956)